Rewatchable Sci-Fi/Fantasy TV Series

 inventive, scary, dramatic or imaginative.
 The special effects, too, relatively improved over the years, but mostly remained cheap-looking and distracting, especially

 the painfully obvious costumes and masks.
-Because of all this, a sampling of each series is recommended.
+Because of all this, a sampling of each season is recommended.

 William Hartnell (63-66), the first Doctor, was a wise, commanding but kind, gentlemanly, grandfatherly figure with a tendency to get irritated.
 The show was in black and white,